bckyrd-io/bckyrd-platform/README.md

 # bckyrd.io
-electronics company
+our brand website for freelancing on systems as an electronics company
--for the freelancing agency

-you should  only commit if you prove its working correctly on your machine
+? only commit if you prove its working correctly on your machine